allisonacs/readme/readme.md

 ## Quick start guide

-- I live in San Francisco with my wife, Amy, and our dog, Mac.
+- I live in San Francisco with my wife, Amy, our daughter, and our dog.
 You will hear me talk about them… a lot.
 - I like to rock climb, ride bikes, bake sourdough, and cook.
 You’ll hear me talk about these too… a lot.
 - I love Star Wars, Scully, Stevie Nicks, and Snoopy.
 Also shitty pop punk.
 - I swear. 😬 So does our [CEO](https://www.recode.net/2014/12/17/11633872/zendesk-co-founder-mikkel-svane-writes-a-memoir). 😬😬
-- My favorite social network is Tumblr.
+- My favorite social network is Tumblr and I am not sorry about it.
 - I also take pictures of vanity license plates.
 Someday I’ll make an instagram.
 Or a blog.
 Or something.
 Or not.

 ## My job

-As the Design Director for Design Systems at Zendesk, I sit on the senior leadership team and report directly to the VP of Product Design.
+As the Director of Design Systems at Zendesk, I sit on the senior leadership team and report directly to the VP of Product Design.
 I oversee the Garden team and lead the Product Design team’s efforts around standardization and quality-setting.
 I contribute to strategic planning, and advocate for standardization, consistency and accessibility across our entire company.

 ## What I value